2022 Hyundai Santa Cruz Trim Levels, Configurations & Comparisons.

 Leather seating is exclusively available on the Limited trim of the Santa Cruz.
 This trim is also the only one to have heated and ventilated front seats.
 The steering wheel is another place where a heating element has been incorporated.

 Hyundai has included more technology with the Limited.
 It comes standard with a pair of USB outlets in the back row in addition to the two in the front row.
 It has a premium audio system with Bose speakers as well as a 10.25-inch touchscreen with navigation.
 This can be so useful when driving in unfamiliar territory or when trying to avoid getting stuck in traffic on a regular commute.

-Finally, the Limited has the best safety package out of all the trims.
-It has navigation-based smart cruise control, which is a program that can adjust the Santa Cruz's speed depending on whether there are upcoming turns or if the leading vehicle has slowed down.
-The Limited's Highway Driving Assist program is like a semi-autonomous driving system that can make the necessary adjustments to steering and speed.
-It also has a surround view monitor and blind-spot view monitor.
-It's pretty amazing that it offers so much assistance while people are driving, and it does so in an unobtrusive and gentle manner.
+Last but not least, the Limited has the best safety package among all the trims.
+It's navigation-based smart cruise control adjusts the vehicle's speed depending on whether there are upcoming turns, or if the vehicle you are following is slowing down.
+Similarly, the Limited's Highway Driving Assist program is a semi-autonomous driving system that can make required adjustments to both steering and speed.
+It also utilizes a surround view monitor and blind-spot view monitor.
+It's pretty amazing how it manages to offer so much assistance in an unobtrusive and gentle manner as you drive.

 Which Trim to Choose?

 It's going to be hard to pass up the chance to have a turbo engine because of the extra power that it brings with it.
 For this reason, it's recommended that potential buyers look into the SEL Premium and the Limited trims.

 Understandably, budget plays a big role in this decision-making process.
 While the Limited has amazing components, such as navigation, leather seats, and a surround-view monitor, it may be just a bit too pricey for many buyers.